-Ready to confront the Japanese beatles before they go after your trees and foliage?
+Ready to attack the Japanese beatles before they attack your trees and foliage?
 Schedule an appointment to virtually rid your yard of Japanese beetles.
 Better yet, save money with our Japanese beetle protection package.

 Don’t wait and wonder what Japanese beetles are.
 Take action at the first sign of their presence.
 They won’t wait around for you, trust us.